 The H1 Tag is the first signal to Google on what you web page is about.
 Make sure it’s enticing and if possible, contains one of your targeted keywords.

 Another example regarding H-tags is present on this very page.
-The phrase “Basic On-Page SEO Tips to Help your Site Rank Higher” is the H1 Tag of the page.
+The phrase “Basic On Page SEO Tips to Help your Site Rank Higher” is the h1 tag of the blog post.
 The “H-tags” segment is an H2 tag, along with “Images,” “Interlinking,” “External Links,” “Meta-description,” and “Categories and Tags.”
 The segments dividing the H-tags section (the H1, H2, and H3 tags) are the H3 tags of the page.

-It’s best to make sure your images would be named similar to what the post is about.
-For example, you might want to use “photography.jpg” instead of “IMG0006759.jpg” since Google actually will take note of the image names and they can become ranking factors.
+It’s best to make sure your images would be named with relevant keywords similar to what the post is about.
+For example, you might want to use “photography.jpg” instead of “IMG0006759.jpg” since Google actually will take note of the image names and they can become ranking factors on your web page.